 Eric Clapton’s 1939 Martin 000-42access_time First seen circa 1992

 This is the guitar that Clapton played on MTV Unplugged on January 16, 1992.
-He played it through most of the show – which was highlighted by an acoustic version of “Layla”.
-Although we haven’t been able to find any photos of Eric using the guitar prior to the 1992 show, it is possible that he acquired years before this.
-If you happen to know more about this, please be sure to leave a comment below.
+He played it throughout most of the show – which was highlighted by an acoustic version of “Layla”.

 History and Rarity of the Model

 This particular Martin was made in the pre-war period and is considered to be one of the most desirable and rarest acoustic guitars.
 Overall, the models that Martin made in the pre-war era (WWII), are extremely desirable.
 Obviously, some of this is due to them being rare since there’s only a limited number of guitars left (for example, the 000-42 was made only for five years, from 1938 to 1943) but there are other reasons as well.